Assessing the Proficiency of Testing at a POC Testing Site

 A key responsibility of the Quality Assurance Lead is to monitor site procedures and practices.
 The following quality assessments are required at each site:

 The AIDS and Hepatitis C Program has established a Proficiency Testing (PT) Program.
 The program is administered by the Institute for Quality Management in Healthcare (IQMH).
-Your site will regularly receive blinded panels of samples from IQMH to test and return for assessment.
+Your site will receive blinded panels of samples from IQMH twice yearly (March and October), to test and return for assessment.
+These samples will be sent directly from IQMH and do not need to be ordered by sites.
+There are four vials of samples.
+Each vial contains enough sample to permit five staff to test.
 Each of the staff who provide testing for clients at your site should participate in the proficiency testing program.

 When PT results have been analyzed, they will be available to your site’s Quality Assurance Lead through IQMH’s secure web portal known as Qview.
 If you do not have a log-in for this portal contact AIDS and Hepatitis C Program staff.
 AIDS and Hepatitis C Program staff monitor the outcomes of this testing, to ensure that errors are investigated, and corrective action is taken, as needed.